markjnkim/es_mod/02-css/content/lesson-4-grid.md

 We could also use flexbox, but because we need a two-dimensional table with an element that spans multiple columns (the magazine subscription row), this could be tricky.

-This leads us to a CSS layout model called **CSS grid**, aka **grid**.
+This leads us to a CSS layout model called **CSS Grid**, aka **grid**.
 Grid&mdash;a two-dimensional model similar to flexbox&mdash;is nothing short of a revolutionary system for page layouts, and this is what we'll use.

 The best way to learn is by doing, so let's start coding!